tungnguyenlam/characters-and-dialouges-association-in-comics/README.md

 conda activate py11
 ```

-- If you dont use conda, read the yml files and install each package by hand, since pip install is not supported
+- If you dont use conda, read the yml files and install each package by hand, since pip install requirement.txt is not supported